Procedure: Workforce planning

 - changes in government research priorities;

-- introduction of new programs or services, an expansion of existing programs or services, or a change to existing delivery.
+- introduction of new programs or services, an expansion of existing programs or services, or a change to existing delivery of programs or services.

-- All expansion initiatives will need to be accompanied by an identification of the workforce implications, both additional workforce requirements and effects upon the existing workforce.
+- All expansion initiatives will need to be accompanied by an identification of the workforce implications, including additional workforce requirements and effects upon the existing workforce.

 Step 4: Developing strategies

-- The development of strategies to address the identified workforce risks and issues should focus on relevant structural or style elements e.g. chronologically (now, soon, later), function (teaching, research, governance), disciplines, or even an inputs-process-outcomes map (for staff, IT, accommodation, or students).
+- Strategies to address the identified workforce risks and issues should focus on relevant structural or style elements e.g. chronologically (now, soon, later), function (teaching, research, service, governance), disciplines, or an inputs-process-strategic priorities outcomes map (for staff, IT, accommodation, or students).

-- The strategies developed need to be integrated and consistent with existing plans' goals (individual and organisational) so that there is no inherent conflict or confusion.
+- The strategies developed need to be integrated and consistent with existing plans and goals (individual and organisational) so that there is no inherent conflict or confusion.

-- A process of identifying and grouping issues and ranking their importance (e.g. using a simple matrix to plot Likelihood by Impact) will clarify what needs to be addressed now, addressed soon or addressed later.
-It could be that a small decision taken early will avoid the need for dramatic action taken later.
-Additionally, it could be a range of simple decisions taken sooner will avoid the need for complex arrangements being unpicked or corrected later.
+- Identifying and grouping issues, and ranking their importance (e.g. using a simple matrix to plot Likelihood by Impact), will clarify what needs to be addressed now, soon or later.

 Reviewing & evaluating

-- The Human Resources Division will evaluate the appropriateness and effectiveness of the ANU's workforce planning framework on an annual basis.
+- The Human Resources Division will evaluate the appropriateness and effectiveness of the ANU's workforce planning framework on a regular basis.

 |Printable version (PDF)|